-The company offered an early retirement program to employees at most of the GSX operations.
-Approximately 325 hourly and salaried employees accepted the offer during the fourth quarter, at a cost of \$14.2, which represents incremental salary to be paid in return for accepting early retirement.
+As part of its plan to reduce operating costs of the combined company, the company offered an early retirement program to employees at most of the GSX operations.
+Approximately 325 hourly and salaried employees accepted the offer during the fourth quarter at a cash cost of \$14.2, which represents incremental salary paid upon their early retirement.
 Substantially all such employees will retire by March 31, 1999.
-Additionally, during the fourth quarter of 1998, the company committed to close 18 manufacturing, sales and administrative facilities primarily to consolidate various GSX operations.
-As a result of these actions, the company recorded charges of \$10.1 for severance payments to approximately 800 other employees (approximately 330 of which were terminated by December 31, 1998 with the remaining expected to be terminated by mid-1999) and \$8.1 for facility closing costs (including holding costs of \$2.5 and non-cash property write downs of \$4.6).
-The restructuring of these operations was in response to new management's assessment of those operations and an effort to minimize inefficiencies and duplicative functions.
+Additionally, during the fourth quarter of 1998, the company committed to and announced that it would close 18 manufacturing, sales and administrative facilities primarily to consolidate various GSX operations.
+As a result of these actions, the company recorded charges of \$10.1 for cash severance payments to approximately 800 hourly and salaried other employees (approximately 330 of which were terminated by December 31, 1998 with the remaining expected to be terminated by mid-1999) and \$8.1 for facility closing costs (including cash holding costs of \$3.5 and non-cash property write downs of \$4.6).
+The restructuring of these operations was to improve efficiency and to eliminate duplicative functions.